Advice to the public

 - where possible, we encourage all members of the household to vacate the property whilst viewings are taking place, unless you are conducting the viewing, in order to minimise contact with those not in your household.

-- landlords and letting agents should not conduct viewings in properties where tenants are showing symptoms or self-isolating, or where it has been determined that they are shielding.
+- landlords and letting agents should not conduct viewings in properties where tenants are showing symptoms or self-isolating.
+If tenants are at high clinical risk from COVID-19, they should not be compelled to allow viewings to take place in the property.

 - before viewing a property, all parties should wash their hands with soap and water or use alcohol-based hand rub (hand sanitiser) and avoid touching surfaces where possible.
 Access to hand washing facilities should be provided, using separate towels or paper towels if possible, which should be washed or disposed of safely.
 In rental properties, the landlord/seller should be responsible for providing these.
 We also recommend that you consider using a face covering (see above).
 You should restrict the number of people who accompany you on a viewing so that physical distancing can be practised.
 Only those in your immediate household and/or your agent should accompany you.
 If you need to be accompanied by young children, you should try to keep them from touching surfaces and ensure they wash their hands regularly